 My first brand (the one I was tagged in for this post) was RV Inspiration.
 I have worked really hard to make that website the go-to resource for people who are looking for any kind of ideas pertaining to RV interiors: organization ideas, decorating ideas, renovation ideas, etc.

-This year I’m starting two new blogs, this one, and another one called Inspired to Downsize, and I’ll be crafting a unique brand for each of them.
-With Inspired to Downsize, I’ll be blogging about the topics I teach about in my course by the same name: how to sort through and get rid of unneeded belongings in order to move into a smaller home (or RV!), prepare for retirement and aging, or simply adopt a more minimalistic lifestyle.
+This year I started two new blogs: this one, and another one called Inspired to Downsize, and I’ve worked to craft a unique brand for each of them.
+At Inspired to Downsize, I blog about the topics I teach about in my online course series on downsizing: how to sort through and get rid of unneeded belongings in order to move into a smaller home (or RV!), prepare for retirement and aging, or simply adopt a more minimalistic lifestyle.

 And with The Blogging About Bogging Blog, I’m hoping to be able to pass the tools and techniques I’ve learned about from my own experience with blogging along to other bloggers!
 I love helping people, and really all of my websites centralize around that: providing resources and education to people who are looking for help with the same things I’ve already had a little experience with.